schmidtniko/visual_marker_mapping/README.md

 ## Example

 We provide a test dataset, that you can use to test our tools.
 It is available [here](https://agas.uni-koblenz.de/data/datasets/visual_marker_mapping/calibration_room1.zip).
-You can use it

 Use the following steps to perform the marker detection and 3D reconstruction (assuming you are in the root folder of this repository):